amr-mnrashad/Predicting-and-Simulating-Financial-Stress-Events/README.md

 This repository contains a project focused on stress testing in financial institutions.

-This initiative explores how financial institutions can leverage their internal financial indicators to perform effective stress testing.
-Using historical economic and financial indicators collected from FRED, spanning from 1990-01 to 2024-07, I developed a classification model and incorporated Monte Carlo simulations to robustly identify and simulate stress events under various scenarios.
-The project highlights the potential for institutions to enhance preparedness and decision-making using their own data-driven insights.
+This initiative explores how financial institutions can leverage internal financial indicators for effective stress testing.
+Using historical U.S. economic and financial data from FRED (January 1990 to July 2024), I developed a classification model designed to predict systemic stress events based on historical trends and patterns.
+Additionally, I incorporated Monte Carlo simulations to evaluate outcomes under various scenarios.
+This project demonstrates how financial institutions can enhance preparedness and decision-making through data-driven insights.

 **The repository includes:**
   - Jupyter Notebooks for data preparation, model building, and simulations.